fsabre/visual-inventory-django/README.md

 ### Features

-- Make a search mode that highlights the locations that contain a category
-- Add a editable state for locations (to tidy, to label, done)
+- Add an editable state for locations (to tidy, to label, done)

 ### Fix